What is a Clogged or Plugged Milk Duct, and how does it feel?

 - Keep in place for 20 minutes.

-- After treatment, rinse the breast so the baby does not ingest the castor oil, then pump or feed the baby while massaging plug toward nipple.
+- After treatment, rinse the breast so the baby does not ingest the castor oil, then pump or feed the baby.

-- Repeat treatment 2-3 times a day, plug often resolves within 24 hours.
+- Repeat treatment 2-3times/day.
+Plug often resolves within 24 hours.

 - The flannel pack can be reused several times.
-Place it in a ziploc bag for future use.
-No need to wash - it can be used as is.
+Place it in a bag for future use.
+No need to wash—it can be used as is.
 If it dries out, more castor oil can be added.

 MastitisWhen Mastitis develops, the woman's symptoms worsen.
 The plugged area of the breast becomes hot and the redness increases.
 The mother usually feels very sick and has a fever with body aches, chills and a headache, very similar to the flu.